reflex-mev/reflex/website/docs/security.md

 #### 🛡️ User Fund Safety Guarantee

-**Important**: Reflex Protocol provides absolute guarantees that your funds and transactions are completely safe:
+**Important**: Reflex provides absolute guarantees that your funds and transactions are completely safe:

 - **Zero fund access**: Reflex never touches your tokens or requires approvals
 - **Transaction isolation**: MEV operations cannot affect your swaps or transactions